gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Jorgensen1996">

 Jorgensen, W. L., D. S. Maxwell, and J. Tirado-Rives.
 1996.
-“Development and Testing of the OPLS All-Atom Force Field on Conformational Energetics and Properties of Organic Liquids.” *J. Am.
+"Development and Testing of the OPLS All-Atom Force Field on Conformational Energetics and Properties of Organic Liquids." *J. Am.
 Chem.
 Soc.* 118:
-11225–36.
+11225-36.

 .. raw:: html